 - Enables the consumer to remove...

 - Bowl is nestable, and the cord...

 A thoughtful feature that we liked is that it lets you disconnect the cord when heating won’t be necessary.
 This will make it easier for us to store it away after winter or to use it without the heating part.
-This bowl is dishwasher-safe while most other best heated water bowls for dogs actually are not.
-The manufacturer also offers replacement bowls if needed; not only for replacing a worn-out bowl but also as a handy extra bowl, all of which comes with a 1-year warranty.
+This bowl is dishwasher-safe while most other best-heated water bowls for dogs actually are not.
+The manufacturer also offers replacement bowls if needed; not only for replacing a worn-out bowl but also as a handy extra bowl, all of which come with a 1-year warranty.

-Now, the heating element has a tiny issue as the one above where it keeps the water too warm or even evaporates it in certain temperatures outdoors.
+Now, the heating element has a tiny issue like the one above where it keeps the water too warm or even evaporates it in certain temperatures outdoors.
 You will need to refill water more frequently, basically.
-Looking through other pet owners' reviews, we've noticed a couple mentions of it not lasting more than one season.
+Looking through other pet owners' reviews, we've noticed a couple of mentions of it not lasting more than one season.

 4Stainless Steel Heated Dog Bowl